-On 29th July, 2021, the Bank of Spain announced that the Issuer continues to be considered a D-SIB at a consolidated level and is required to maintain a fully-loaded D-SIB buffer of a CET1 ratio of 0.75 per cent. on a consolidated basis.
+The Bank of Spain considers the Issuer to be a D-SIB and determines that the Issuer is required to maintain a fully-loaded D-SIB buffer of a CET1 ratio of 0.75 per cent. on a consolidated basis.

-In December 2015, the Bank of Spain agreed to set the counter cyclical capital buffer applicable to credit exposures in Spain at 0 per cent. from 1st January, 2016.
+In December 2015, the Bank of Spain agreed to set the counter-cyclical capital buffer applicable to credit exposures in Spain at 0 per cent. from 1st January, 2016.
 This percentage is reviewed quarterly.
-The Bank of Spain agreed on 28th September, 2021 to maintain the counter cyclical capital buffer applicable to credit exposures in Spain at 0 per cent. for the fourth quarter of 2021.
+The Bank of Spain agreed on 30th September, 2022 to maintain the counter-cyclical capital buffer applicable to credit exposures in Spain at 0 per cent. for the fourth quarter of 2022.
 At the date of this Information Memorandum, the counter-cyclical capital buffer applicable to the Group stands at 0.01 per cent.